-We’re joined again by special guest Matt Chandler, the lead pastor at The Village Church in Dallas.
-Matt is the author of the new book, The Mingling of Souls: God’s Design for Love, Marriage, Sex, and Redemption.
+We are joined again by guest Matt Chandler.
+He’s the lead pastor at The Village Church in Dallas, and the author of the new book The Mingling of Souls: God’s Design for Love, Marriage, Sex, and Redemption.

-Yeah, that is a funny question.
-Maybe because I have been married for 15 years but to me this question of purity feels like common sense.
-So one of the things say at The Village, on repeat, is that nothing good has ever come from a boyfriend and girlfriend cuddling on the couch watching a movie from 11pm to 1am has never ended in a discussion about cinematography in the history of watching movies on couches.
+That is a funny question.
+Maybe this is because I have been married for fifteen years, but to me, this question of purity feels like common sense.
+So one of the things, say at The Village, on repeat, is that nothing good has ever come from a boyfriend and girlfriend cuddling on the couch, watching a movie from 11pm to 1am.
+That has never ended in a discussion about cinematography in the history of watching movies on couches.
 And so to put yourself in that position to begin with is a foolish one.

-What works is being in public, guarding space alone, not putting yourself in situations.
+What works is being in public, guarding space alone, not putting yourself in tempting situations.
 I think singles have a tendency to think more highly of their self-control than they should.
-And so I just think dating in groups or dating, just being in public is important and we see that in Scripture.
-In Song of Solomon you see a growing desire to physically be intimate, and yet she describes their date as being under this canopy of leaves and on this rug of grass.
+And so I just think dating in groups or just being in public is important and we see that in Scripture.
+In Song of Solomon, you see a growing desire to physically be intimate, and yet she describes their date as being under this canopy of leaves and on this rug of grass.
 They are outside.
 They are at a park.
 They are in a forest.
-There is somewhere that is in the public eye, because they have got this growing passion to physically be intimate.
+They are somewhere that is in the public eye, because they have got this growing passion to physically be intimate.
 And yet it is clear that they don’t want to awaken love before it is time.
-And so they have positioned themselves publicly so as to not give themselves over to their lusts.
+And so they have positioned themselves publicly, so as to not give themselves over to their lusts.